zainsh1/Zain_Covid19/README.md

 ## Conclusions
 Through the dashboard it can be easily seen:
 * Europe has been the most affected continent regards deaths.
-* Comparing the entire World, Peru has registered the highest death rate (0.609%).
-If it compares only North America (for example), United States leads the death rate (0.253%).
+* Comparing the entire World, Peru has registered the highest death rate (0.6481%).
+If it compares only Oceania (for example), New Zealand leads with a death rate of (0.0586%) followed by Australia (0.0814%).
 * Comparing the entire World, Cyprus has registered the highest infection rate (73.76%).
-If it compares only North America (for example), Martinique leads the infection rate (62.58%).
+If it compares only Oceania (for example), New Zealand leads the infection rate (46.23%) followed by Australia at (43.76%).